HermitOS/nugetconfigcreator/README.md

 - ✅ **Clean XML structure** that follows Microsoft's best practices
 - ✅ **Proper configuration** that works with all NuGet clients
 - ✅ **No more typos** or missing attributes in your config files!
-- ✅ **Smart duplicate detection** - never accidentally overwrite existing configs!
+- ✅ **Smart overwrites** - You can update the paths of existing feeds!
 - ✅ **Temporary disabling** - comment out feeds after debugging, then re-enable for debugging!
 - ✅ **Easy cleanup** - remove keys when you're done with them!